-We know how vital work placements can be when you are a student.
-Many courses have a work placement requirement as part of the syllabus.
+We know how vital work placements can be when you are a student, and many college and university courses have a work placement requirement as part of the syllabus.

 We also know that sometimes these opportunities are better for the companies than for the students taking them.
 We want to make sure that you are getting real work experience, not being used just as unpaid labour.